rjl6789/initramfs-tools-pi4/README.md

 # initramfs-tools-pi4
 initram for pi4 with wifi
-need cryptsetup (if encrypting), busybox, secure-delete
+need cryptsetup (if encrypting), busybox, secure-delete, udhcpc

 run `./install.sh` to install - hopefully this will work, not tested at this point